 \subsection{Absorption}

-An absorption of $\gamma$ is studied in a similar manner as the decay process.
-Process of $A$, $C$, and $\gamma$ of the parameters,
+The absorption of $\gamma$ is studied in a similar manner to the decay process.
+The changes in $A$, $C$, and $\gamma$ in terms of the parameters

-is described by replacing the sign of the photon's momentum in the previous amplitudes, Eq.\,$(\ref{gamma-amplitude1})$ or Eq.\,$(\ref{gamma-amplitude2})$.
-The distribution function deviates and central value of photon's energy $E_{\gamma}({\vec p}_{\gamma})$ becomes different from $E_A-E_C$ by the pseudo-Doppler effect, and the probability receives the large finite-size corrections in certain parameter regions.
+is described by replacing the sign of the photon's momentum in the previous amplitudes, Eq. \eqref{eq180} or Eq. \eqref{eq218}.
+The distribution function deviates and the central value of the photon's energy $E_\gamma(\vec{p}_\gamma)$ becomes different from $E_A-E_C$ with the pseudo-Doppler effect, and the probability receives large finite-size corrections in certain parameter regions.